EmnaBerriche/EmnaBerriche/README.md

 ## About Me

-- 🎓 ICT Engineering student at ENET'Com with a strong passion for cybersecurity and digital safety.
+🎓 ICT Engineering student at ENET'Com
-- 🛡️ Cybersecurity Lead at the Google Developer Student Club, responsible for organizing workshops, Capture The Flag (CTF) events, and practical training sessions.
+🛡️ Cybersecurity Lead @ Google Developer Student Club 🤖 Exploring the integration of Artificial Intelligence and automation to enhance cybersecurity processes and threat detection.
-- 💻 Developing expertise in Offensive Security, Incident Response, and DevSecOps methodologies.
+💻 Developing expertise in Offensive Security, Incident Response.
-- ☁️ Passionate about Cloud Security and automating the deployment of secure infrastructure.
+☁️ Passionate about Cloud Security and automating the deployment of secure infrastructure.
-- 🤖 Exploring the integration of Artificial Intelligence and automation to enhance cybersecurity processes and threat detection.
-- 🧠 Continuously advancing skills through ethical hacking, CTF challenges, and hands-on real-world security projects.
+🧠 Continuously advancing skills through ethical hacking, CTF challenges, and hands-on real-world security projects.

 ## 💻 Tech Stack